dzhang32/biocthis_workshop/index.md

 ## States of R packages

-- The structure of R packages is explained well [here](https://r-pkgs.org/package-structure-state.html).
+- The states of R packages is explained well [here](https://r-pkgs.org/package-structure-state.html).
 - 5 states:
     1. **source** - A set files/directories in a set structure.
 The state you develop with and encounter when cloning a repo.
     2. **bundles** - Source compressed into a single tar.gz (e.g. through `devtools::build()`)